LDS-Gamers-Studios/icarus5.5/contributing.md

 The provided example can be copied without modification.

 ### `config/snowflakes-testing-commands.json`
 The provided example can be copied without modification.
+It will be filled out when you run `node register-commands.js`.

 # Contributing